URSP 102. Introduction to Human Geography. 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisites: URSP 310 and URSP 313.
 Enrollment also restricted to students with senior standing.
 Requires students to synthesize knowledge gained in previous major courses and apply it through one or more field-based exercises.
 Also explores issues related to career planning.

 URSP 461.
 Applied Planning Studio.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisites: all core courses in the urban and regional studies program.
 Applying the principles and theories of urban studies, students work as a group in the preparation of a plan to address a real community problem.

 URSP 502.
-Global Economic Change and Geography.
+Global Economic Change and Development.
 3 Hours.